 Use up to 50 characters in part length for a part number.
-System settings optionally designate maximum length of the part ID used.
+System settings optionally designate the maximum length of the part ID used.

 Reference designators provide the ability to store multiple reference designators on BOMs.
 Also offers explosion reports by component and by reference designator from quotes, jobs, and the engineering workbench.

-Link product specific documentation (e.g., electronic drawing and machine instructions) for easy access and document control using document management.
+Link product-specific documentation (e.g., electronic drawing and machine instructions) for easy access and document control using document management.

-Besides material costs, additional costs for manufactured parts (e.g., labor, burden and subcontracting) are stored and monitored within the BOM structure.
+Besides material costs, additional costs for manufactured parts (e.g., labor, burden, and subcontracting) are stored and monitored within the BOM structure.

 A summarized material option, in addition to the standard indented BOM requirement report, is available to provide total requirements for each material.

 Easily view the critical path for the product.